AshwathSingh/BudgetLy/README.md

 BudgetLy is a modern, intuitive personal finance app designed to make budgeting simple, insightful, and empowering.
 Built with a focus on user experience and privacy, BudgetLy helps users take control of their finances without the overwhelm of traditional budgeting tools.

+I built this app as I was learning Swift UI and Swift Data, I decided to make a budget tracking app (currently focused more on the expense side, and will add the budget limits etc) as it is a good stepping stone into local storage and creating functional UI elements

 ## 🌟 What Makes BudgetLy Unique?
 1. _Intuitive User Experience_: BudgetLy features a clean, distraction-free interface that makes tracking expenses quick and enjoyable.
 Every interaction is designed for ease and efficiency, ensuring users can manage their finances on the go.
 2. _Manual Categorization_: Users have full control to assign each expense to the category that fits best.
 This hands-on approach allows for personalized organization and a deeper understanding of spending habits.